gagolews/genieclust/.devel/sphinx/rapi/mst.md

 For the smoothing factor $M>0$, the mutual reachability distance $d_M(i,j)$ (Campello et al., 2013) is used instead of the chosen \"raw\" distance $d(i,j)$.
 It holds $d_M(i,j)=\max(d(i,j), c_M(i), c_M(j))$, where the core distance $c_M(i)$ is the distance to the $i$-th point\'s $M$-th nearest neighbour (not including self, unlike in Campello et al., 2013).
 This pulls outliers away from their neighbours.

-Possible ties between mutually reachability distances are resolved in such a way that connecting to a neighbour of the smallest core distance is preferred.
-This leads to MSTs with more leaves and hubs; see (Gagolewski, 2015) for discussion.
+If "quitefastmst" is used, then possible ties between mutually reachability distances are resolved in such a way that connecting to a neighbour of the smallest core distance is preferred.
+This leads to MSTs with more leaves and hubs.
+Moreover, the leaves are then reconnected in such a way that they become incident with vertices that have them amongst their \*M\* nearest neighbours (if possible without violating the minimality condition); see (Gagolewski, 2025) and the manual of [`mst_euclid`](https://quitefastmst.gagolewski.com/rapi/mst_euclid.html) for discussion.

 ## Value